chingu-voyages/v49-tier3-team-25/README.md

 <h1 id="readme-top">Book Corner</h1>

-<p class="header">Book Corner is an online bookstore where you view books, add/remove books to your wishlist, and add/remove books to your cart.</p>
+<p class="header">Book Corner is an online bookstore where you sign up, sign in, view books, add/remove books to your wishlist, and add/remove books to your cart.</p>

 </br>